Economic and Political Overview

 Main Political Parties

-Although Singapore is a multi-party nation, the centre-right People's Action Party (PAP) has dominated its legislature since 1959 and continues to hold an overwhelming majority of the single-chamber parliament.
+Although Singapore is a multi-party nation, the centre-right Parti d'action populaire (PAP) has dominated its legislature since 1959 and continues to hold an overwhelming majority of the single-chamber parliament.

 Opposition parties are widely considered to have no real chance of gaining power.
 Some opposition groups include: